 We pause in remembrance of the Tribes of the Wabanaki Confederacy whose lives and land were taken through genocidal strategies of colonial settlement of this land.

 We pay respect to elders both past and present, and we commit to the ongoing work of decolonization in Maine and beyond.

-We acknowledge that our organizers, performers, panellists and audience members are able to participate in our digital events using devices that contain in their essential components tin, tungsten, tantalum and gold – otherwise known as conflict minerals.
-Fuelled by corporate greed, consumer demand, government policies and inaction by the international community, the extraction form the earth conflict minerals has motivated and perpetuated armed conflict and contributed to societal instability, conflict related sexual violence and other forms of extreme violence – particularly in the Democratic Republic of Congo (DRC)
+We acknowledge that our organizers, performers, panelists and audience members are able to participate in our digital events using devices that contain in their essential components tin, tungsten, tantalum and gold – otherwise known as conflict minerals.
+Fueled by corporate greed, consumer demand, government policies and inaction by the international community, the extraction from the earth of conflict minerals has motivated and perpetuated armed conflict and contributed to societal instability, conflict related sexual violence and other forms of extreme violence – particularly in the Democratic Republic of Congo (DRC).

 We are grateful for the means of connection and communication that rely on these precious resources and we affirm our commitment to use them as a means to advocate for justice, accountability and restoration of peace and stability in the lands of their origin.

 For more information visit, Never Again Coalition’s resources on conflict materials.

 Valeria Missalina Bembry (she/her)